basejumpapp/nginx-php55-exim/README.md

-Build Base
+Nginx + PHP 5.5 + Exim
 ==========

 This is a docker build for BaseJump.
-See http://getbasejump.com.
+See http://basejumpit.com.